 A car loan is serious financial business.
 This financial information will go on your credit history, and it can seriously affect your financial future.
 Here are some questions you should ask your lender before you sign on the dotted line.

-Is this the best rate that I qualify for?
-Ask your lender if you qualify for the best rate for that month, day or week.
+- Is this the best rate that I qualify for?
+Ask your lender if you qualify for the best car loan interest rate for that month, day or week.
 That way you can save money on your monthly payments.